Republic win 'overdue' says happy Kenny

 "We have undergone a change in system from March onwards and it suits the players that we have.

-"We got some criticism in the home game against Azerbaijan, but they were three great games (against Portugal, Azerbaijan and Serbia last month) and I thought we performed well at times in that week.
+"We got some criticism in the home game against Azerbaijan, but they were three great games [against Portugal, Azerbaijan and Serbia last month] and I thought we performed well at times in that week.

 "And today was good to get the goals that give us a platform."